cristianlepore/Self-Sovereign-Identity/README.md

 *6. Clustering.* The identified properties were clustered based on their labels, testing methods such as K-Means, Greedy, and Graph Theory.

-*7. Refining.* To validate the selection process and finalize the list of properties (used in the questionnaire), expert interviews were conducted.
+*7. Expert validation.* To validate the selection process and finalize the list of properties (used in the questionnaire), expert interviews were conducted.
 These discussions reviewed and justified the inclusion or exclusion of specific properties.

 *8. Final list.* The final step involved creating a definitive list of properties, accompanied by precise definitions for each.